Matthew McConaughey Barbecued For Los Angeles Firefighters

 “Little did we know when planning this annual event that California, my second home, would once again be hit with devastating fires.
 We are grateful to be here today to say thank you, shine a light on their unwavering conviction, and hopefully inspire others to get involved and help in their own communities,” McConaughey said in a statement.

-As The Inquisitr previously reported, several big name celebrities were affected by the Woolsey fire, which tore throughout not just Los Angeles but also Malibu and Calabasas.
+As The Inquisitr previously reported, several big-name celebrities were affected by the Woolsey fire, which tore through not just Los Angeles but also Malibu and Calabasas.

 Model Bella Hadid extended her sympathies to those who lost their homes during the tragic time.